mathesar-foundation/mathesar-wiki/docs/engineering/how-tos/set-up-new-repo.md

 - [ ] Repo name should use hyphens, not underscores
 - [ ] Default branch name should be `master`, not `main`
 - [ ] Repo collaborators should ONLY use Teams, not individual accounts.
-    - [ ] Private repos only the "Mathesar Core Team" should have access, and the access level should be "Maintain".
+    - [ ] Private repos only the "Mathesar Maintainers" should have access, and the access level should be "Maintain".
     - [ ] Public repos should also have the "Mathesar Community Team" added with "Write" permissions.
 - [ ] Set up our default GitHub workflows
     - This plugs the repo into the main Mathesar project and sets up some QoL automations